Adaptive advantage in entanglement-assisted communications

 where we used that $\tilde{\psi}^B=\Tr_M\left(\tilde{\psi}_x^{MB}\right)$ is independent of $x$.

-We note that though joint measurements unleash the full power of shared entanglement, non-adaptative, product measurements can also be used to exploit entanglement and gain advantages over unassisted quantum communication.
-We give a striking example based on the RAC, but now with one qubit of communication (instead of a bit).
-It is known that an unassisted qubit achieves at most $p^\text{qubit}_\text{win}=\frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right)$ \cite{Ambainis2008}.
-To beat this with a non-adaptive EA strategy, let the parties share $\ket{\phi^+}$ and let Alice apply, depending on her two input bits $x_1x_2$, the local operation $U_{x_1x_2}=Z^{x_1}X^{x_2}$ on her local qubit before sending it to Bob.
-After Alice's message, Bob is thus in possession of one of the four Bell state $\ket{\phi_{x_1x_2}}=Z^{x_1}X^{x_2}\otimes \openone \ket{\phi^+}$.
+Even though joint measurements unleash the full power of shared entanglement, non-adaptive, product measurements can also be used to exploit entanglement and gain advantages over unassisted quantum communication.
+We give a striking example based on the RAC, with qubit communication.
+An unassisted qubit achieves at most $p^\text{qubit}_\text{win}=\frac{1}{2}\left(1+\frac{1}{\sqrt{2}}\right)$ \cite{Ambainis2008}.
+To beat this with a non-adaptive EA strategy, let the parties share $\ket{\phi^+}$ and let Alice apply the operation $U_{x_1x_2}=Z^{x_1}X^{x_2}$ on her local qubit before sending it to Bob.
+Bob is now in possession of one of the four Bell state $\ket{\phi_{x_1x_2}}=Z^{x_1}X^{x_2}\otimes \openone \ket{\phi^+}$.
 The first (second) bit is encoded in the phase (parity) of the Bell states.
-Thus, Bob can access the first (second) bit by measuring the phase (parity) observable through the product measurement $Z\otimes Z$ ($X\otimes X$) and achieve the perfect success rate $p_\text{win}=1$.
-This may be interpreted as a stochastic dense coding, in which both bits of Alice are in principle made available to Bob but only one of them is extracted (as extracting both bits would require measuring jointly $Z\otimes Z$ and $X\otimes X$ through a collective, non-separable, measurement).
+Thus, Bob can access the first (second) bit by measuring the phase (parity) observable $Z\otimes Z$ ($X\otimes X$) and achieve the perfect success rate $p_\text{win}=1$.
+This may be interpreted as a stochastic dense coding, in which both bits of Alice are in principle made available to Bob but only one of them is extracted (extracting both bits would require a joint phase and party measurement, which is non-separable).

 \textit{Discussion.} Our analysis of adaptive and non-adaptive protocols identifies different classes of quantum communication resources and begins to chart their landscape.
 The resource hierarchy may be illustrated as follows,